-Since Banks need a government license, there is a straight answer to this question: 198 + 1 (as of July 1, 2013).
+Banks in Japan need a license, therefore all Banks are registered, and details are published, there is a straight answer to this question: 198 + 1 (as of July 1, 2013).

-Note that there are mergers and consolidation among Japan’s banks, especially regional banks, so the details will change to some extent over time.
+Note that Japan’s banking sector is consolidating, especially regional banks, so there is some change over time.

 How many banks in Japan? – Quick answer:

 198 (as of July 1, 2013) + The Bank of Japan

 How many banks in Japan? – Detailed answer:

 - 2nd grade regional banks: 41